akj0811/Competitive-Programming/README.md

 ## Hone your Problem Solving Skills

 Once, you are familiar with the syntax and all, you can start with practicing problems online on several platforms like [Codechef](https://www.codechef.com/), [Codeforces](https://codeforces.com/), [Hackerearth](https://www.hackerearth.com/challenges/), [Hackerrank](https://www.hackerrank.com/), [SPOJ](https://www.spoj.com/), [A2OJ](https://a2oj.com/), [Atcoder](https://atcoder.jp/), [TopCoder](https://www.topcoder.com/).
 Start with the basic adhoc problems.
 These require just logical thinking and no complicated algorithms or data structures.
+The [CSES Problem Set](https://cses.fi/problemset/) available online and [A2OJ ladder](https://a2oj.com/) is a great way to start with practising basic problems.

 ## Data Structures and Algorithms